Home › Resources & tools › SVMs in practice

 SVMs are available in a number of well-known machine learning libraries such as Python's scikit-learn.
 Internally, scikit-learn utilises libsvm and liblinear that are implemented in C++ to efficiently handle all computations.

-A poster featuring the phonetic transcription of "syllable" in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "pharmacy" in the International Phonetic Alphabet (IPA).

-A poster featuring the ball-and-stick model of the helicene molecule.
+A poster featuring the morphemic analysis of the Russian word переводчик.

 An overview of the groundbreaking GPT-3 language model created by OpenAI.